MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

     To create these applications, follow the instructions in [How to label files non-interactively for Azure Information Protection](./rms-client/client-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.

 2. From the Windows Server computer, if your scanner service account has been granted the **Log on locally** right for the installation: Sign in with this account and start a PowerShell session.
-Run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication), specifying the values that you copied from the previous step:
+Run **Set-AIPAuthentication**, specifying the values that you copied from the previous step:

     ```
     Set-AIPAuthentication -webAppId <ID of the "Web app / API" application> -webAppKey <key value generated in the "Web app / API" application> -nativeAppId <ID of the "Native" application>